Les Ormes, Yonne

 Les Ormes ([le.z‿ɔʁm]) is a commune in the Yonne department in Bourgogne-Franche-Comté in north-central France.

 History

 During World War II, the Yonne region fell under German occupation after the Battle of France in 1940.
-The area would again see fighting in August 1944 during Operation Houndsworth, in which local Maquis resistance fighters and British commandos from the Special Air Service were tasked with harassing German troops behind the frontlines.
+The area would again see fighting in August 1944 during Operation Kipling, in which local Maquis resistance fighters and British commandos from the Special Air Service were tasked with harassing German troops behind the frontlines in Operation Kipling.

 On August 23, 1944, a detachment of commandos from C Squadron, 1st Special Air Service (led by Captain Derrick Harrison) stumbled upon a Waffen-SS unit preparing to execute local civilians in Les Ormes' town square.
 The two SAS jeeps opened fire on the Germans, and a brief firefight ensued before the commandos made their escape.
 Harrison estimated at least 60 German soldiers wounded or killed in action.
 One commando, Lance Corporal James 'Curly' Hall, was killed.